juanes-grimaldos/health-project-mlops/README.md

 black src/
 isort src/
 ```
-The pylint code passed with 10/10 and black and isort do not suggest any changes
+The pylint code passed with 10/10 and black and isort do not suggest any changes.